Homemade Organic Willow Bark Tincture and Extract Recipe

 What is Willow Bark?

-Traditional Uses and Benefits of Willow Bark
+Historical and Traditional Uses of Willow Bark

 Preparing Willow Bark for Tincture or Extract

-Recipe: Homemade Willow Bark Tincture and Extract
+Recipe: Homemade Willow Bark Tincture

 Ingredients